thanos-io/thanos/docs/storage.md

   put_user_metadata: {}
   http_config:
     idle_conn_timeout: 0s
+    response_header_timeout: 0s
     insecure_skip_verify: false
   trace:
     enable: false
 ```

+At a minimum, you will need to provide a value for the `bucket`, `endpoint`, `access_key`, and `secret_key` keys.
+The rest of the keys are optional.

-The attribute `region` is optional.
-AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
+The AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 Make sure you use a correct signature version.
-Currently AWS require signature v4, so it needs `signature-version2: false`, otherwise, you will get Access Denied error, but several other S3 compatible use `signature-version2: true`
+Currently AWS requires signature v4, so it needs `signature-version2: false`.
+If you don't specify it, you will get an `Access Denied` error.
+On the other hand, several S3 compatible APIs use `signature-version2: true`.

+You can configure the timeout settings for the HTTP client by setting the `http_config.idle_conn_timeout` and `http_config.response_header_timeout` keys.
+As a rule of thumb, if you are seeing errors like `timeout awaiting response headers` in your logs, you may want to increase the value of `http_config.response_header_timeout`.

+Please refer to the documentation of [the Transport type](https://golang.org/pkg/net/http/#Transport) in the `net/http` package for detailed information on what each option does.

 For debug and testing purposes you can set

 * `insecure: true` to switch to plain insecure HTTP instead of HTTPS

 * `http_config.insecure_skip_verify: true` to disable TLS certificate verification (if your S3 based storage is using a self-signed certificate, for example)

 * `trace.enable: true` to enable the minio client's verbose logging.
 Each request and response will be logged into the debug logger, so debug level logging must be enabled for this functionality.

 ### Credentials